bikeshaving/crank/website/guides/05-async-components.md

 ---

 ## Async function components
-So far, every component we’ve seen has worked synchronously, and Crank will respect this as an intentional decision by keeping the entire process of rendering synchronous from start to finish.
-However, modern JavaScript includes promises and `async`/`await`, which allows you to write concurrently executing code as if it were synchronous.
+So far, every component we’ve seen has worked synchronously, and Crank will respect this as an intentional decision by the developer by keeping the entire process of rendering synchronous from start to finish.
+However, modern JavaScript includes promises and `async`/`await`, which allow you to write concurrently executing code as if it were synchronous.
 To facilitate this style of code, Crank allows components to be asynchronous functions as well.

 ```jsx
 async function IPAddress () {